yanakolajara/L3_async_v2/lesson15-conditional-logic/README.md

 Introduce concepts of nesting if statements within others and using logical operators (&&, ||).

+### Left Associativity

+Logical operators are evaluated from left to right.

 ### Real-World Application:

 Discuss scenarios where complex decision-making is necessary, like determining discounts based on multiple criteria.